 Piazza Garibaldi 12

 One of the most romantic spots in Lake Garda, Ristorante Gemma takes its cooking very seriously too.
-Still, they would come in droves for the setting alone: a charming lakeside house overlook’s the shores of Lake Garda, with alfresco dining throughout the summer months.
+Still, they would come in droves for the setting alone: a charming lakeside house overlooks Lake Garda’s shores, with alfresco dining throughout the summer months.
 Arrive, order a glass of Prosecco and prepare to be stunned by the amazing views.
 Meanwhile, the kitchen will prepare a traditional menu that rivals any restaurant in Garda.
-Start with beef-carpaccio with pickled vegetables and Garda-cheese, before enjoying their divine grilled king prawns, served with a pea and cauliflower sauce.
+Start with beef-carpaccio with pickled vegetables and Garda-cheese before enjoying their divine grilled king prawns, served with a pea and cauliflower sauce.
 Pasta lovers will go nuts for the ravioli stuffed with braised beef, while seafood aficionados should try the mixed seafood plate.
-Desserts, like the wine list, also don’t disappoint – their homemade tiramisu is the stuff of legends.
+Like the wine list, desserts also don’t disappoint – their homemade tiramisu is the stuff of legends.

 Via Pisort, 6